Franklin Richards (character): Future Foundation

-Multiversal adventures

-Franklin has taken up the codename of Powerhouse.
-With the help from the heroes who were part of the Fantastic Four’s expanding members, including X-Men’s Iceman, they were able to defeat the Griever’s army.
-Franklin and Valeria, and their parents bids their fellow Foundation members, entrusted by Dragonman a farewell, as Earth wanted the Fantastic Four to return.

-Return to Earth

-Franklin and his sister returned to Earth as young teenagers many days after the Hydra Captain America’s Secret Empire.
-After returning to Earth, his family entrusted their old Baxter Building to the superhero team Fantastix, and moved to Thing's hometown Yancy Street as a new base operation and home.
-When a wedding between his god-uncle Thing and his new god-aunt Alicia is about to begin many days later, Franklin begins to dye his hair black.

 The Secret of Franklin Richards

+During the Krakoa era, it is revealed that Franklin is not a mutant, and that he had subconsciously used his cosmic powers to alter the cells of his body so that he had previously appeared to be a mutant.

 After resuming a normal, everyday life with his family, Franklin awakens one night to find his conscious control over his reality-altering powers restored.
 Having previously reasoned that if his abilities were left unchecked throughout his remaining adolescence, he would never be able to grow up normally or reach the emotional development needed to use them wisely as an adult, Franklin chose to keep his powers hidden from himself and others except for one day a year when he wakes up and remembers everything.
 On such days, Franklin uses his powers to explore the multiverse for any potential threats and only intervenes when absolutely necessary.